-The inventories of the Golf Enterprise Fund consist of retail sales items and inventories in the Internal Service Funds consist of fuel supplies.
-Both are recorded at cost using the first-in/first-out method.
+The inventories in the Internal Service Funds consist of fuel supplies and are recorded at cost using the first-in/first-out method.

 I. Prepaid Items

 Prepaid balances are for payments made by the City in the current year to provide services occurring in the subsequent fiscal year.